NeRF--: Neural Radiance Fields Without Known Camera Parameters: Experiments

-We evaluate the proposed framework from two aspects: \emph{First}, to measure the quality of novel view rendering, we use the common metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM)~\cite{wang2004image} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018perceptual}; \emph{Second}, apart from perceptual quality, we also evaluate the accuracy of the optimised camera parameters.
-However, as ground truth are not accessible for real scenes, we can only evaluate the accuracy by computing the difference between our optimised camera and the estimations obtained from COLMAP.
+\myparagraph{Metrics} We evaluate the proposed framework from two aspects: First, to measure the quality of novel view rendering, we adopt common metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure(SSIM)~\cite{wang2004image} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018perceptual}; Second, we evaluate the accuracy of the optimised camera parameters, including focal length, rotation and translation.
 For focal length evaluation, we report the absolute error in the metric of pixels.
-For the camera poses, we follow the evaluation protocol of the Absolute Trajectory Error (ATE)~\cite{Zhang18ATE_ethz,sturm2012benchmark}, which first aligns two sets of pose trajectories globally using a similarity transformation Sim(3) and reports the rotation angle between two rotations and the absolute distance between two translation vectors.
+For the camera poses, we follow the evaluation protocol of Absolute Trajectory Error (ATE)~\cite{Zhang18ATE_ethz,sturm2012benchmark}, aligning two sets of pose trajectories globally with a similarity transformation Sim(3) and reporting the rotation angle between two rotations and the absolute distance between two translation vectors.